The Woman in the House

-The Woman in the House is a 1942 short feature from MGM about an Englishwoman who becomes a recluse for forty years.
+The Woman in the House is a 1942 American short film directed by Sammy Lee.
+It was written by Warner Law from a story by John Nesbitt, and produced by MGM as part of the Passing Parade series.
+An Englishwoman becomes a recluse for forty years.

 It was the first American role for Australian film star Ann Richards and led to her being signed to a long-term contract by MGM.

 Premise

 After the death of her fiancee, a woman develops fear of people and refuses to leave her house until a Nazi air raid happens.